Transparency is highly important to us

 Telecommunications companies are required by law to assist security authorities with surveillance measures or by handing over data for law enforcement.
 It is very important to us that we make our activities as transparent as possible within the framework of these legal obligations.
 Deutsche Telekom was the first company to publish a transparency report for Germany in 2014.
 After an extensive analysis of the respective legal framework in each country, the first international transparency report for our international branches followed in 2016.

-In our current, cross-border transparency report, we provide information on the type and scope of information provided to security authorities in 2021.
+In our current, cross-border transparency report, we provide information on the type and scope of information provided to security authorities in 2022.
 On the one hand, this involves surveillance measures through which telecommunication connections can be tracked or recorded.
 On the other hand, the information about line owners or traffic data is quantified here.
 Our support services are provided exclusively based on a clear and mandatory legal basis in the respective countries.
-These legal bases can also be found in the report.
-This year, we have additionally included in the report which security authorities in each country are entitled to order surveillance measures or to demand data.
+These legal bases and the competent security authorities can also be found in the report.

 How are the figures to be understood?